-Alumnus excels in science, aspires to be astronaut
+Alumna excels in science, aspires to be astronaut

 July 14, 2020

 Pickerel is a 2020 graduate of FCHS who has held a passion for science ever since elementary school.
-In 2019, Pickerel was recognized as one of the top STEM minds in the nation and is making progress in fulfilling his dream of becoming an astronaut.
+In 2019, Pickerel was recognized as one of the top STEM minds in the nation and is making progress in fulfilling her dream of becoming an astronaut.

 “I like to use the term ‘will be an astronaut,’” Pickerel said.
 “I’m shooting for the stars.”